dovecot/documentation/docs/core/config/namespaces.md

 ### Per-user Namespace Location From SQL

-You need to give the namespace a name, for example "docs" below:
+You need to name the namespace, for example "docs" below:

 ```doveconf[dovecot.conf]
 namespace docs {